krh5058/aar17_XXXX/ReadMe.txt

 Standard call
 >> xxxx

+Scanner call
+>> xxxx('scan')

 Precision testing
 >> xxxx('precision')

 General details --

 - Data from the standard call will output to the ./out/ folder as an "out1" csv.  "out1" consists of a trial breakdown.
+- Data from the scanner call will output to the ./out/ folder as an "run#" csv.  "run#" consists of a trial breakdown for the corresponding run number.
 - Precision testing will not output any data, but will display timing details.
 	First column: time stamp one refresh frame prior to display.
 	Second column: time stamp of refresh display.